-- The candidate must be legally qualified for and registered to participate as a candidate in the 2012 Senatorial elections.
+- The candidate must be legally qualified for and registered to participate as a candidate in the 2014 State of Florida Governor elections.

-- The candidate must appear as a candidate for Senator on his or her party’s Florida primary ballot, and (unless an independent candidate) on his or her party’s General ballot.
+- A major party candidate (i.e., Republican and Democratic parties) must appear as a candidate for Governor on his or her party's Florida primary ballot for a primary debate and on the general election ballot as his or her party's candidate.

-- For primary debates, a qualifying candidate must have at least 15% support (including the full benefit of a 4% +/- margin of error based on a sample size of 600 to 650 among all likely voters who will participate in that candidate's primary as determined by a poll conducted by Mason-Dixon Polling & Research.
+- For primary debates, if held, a qualifying candidate must have at least 15% support (including the full benefit of a 4% +/- margin of error, based on a sample size of 600 to 650 among all likely voters who will participate in that candidate's primary) as determined by a poll conducted by Mason-Dixon Polling & Research, or other such independent poll as to be determined exclusively by the partners.
 Such poll shall be conducted and completed between 10 and 60 days before the primary election day.

-For the general election debates, a qualifying candidate must have at least 15% support (including the full benefit of a 4% +/- margin of error based on a sample size of 600 to 650 among all likely voters who will participate in the general election as determined by a poll conducted by Mason-Dixon Polling & Research.
+For the general election debates, a qualifying candidate must have at least 15% support (including the full benefit of a 4% +/- margin of error based on a sample size of 600 to 650) among all likely voters who will participate in the general election as determined by a poll conducted by Mason-Dixon Polling & Research or other such independent poll as to be determined exclusively by the partners.
 Such poll shall be conducted and completed between 10 and 60 days before the general election day.

 By way of example, if a poll shows a candidate receiving 12% support among all registered voters, and the poll's margin of error is 4%, the candidate's support, including the full benefit of the margin of error, is 16%.
 If such a candidate meets the other criteria set forth in these Rules, that candidate would qualify to be invited to participate in the debate.

-The Partners reserve the right, in their sole discretion, to broaden the criteria if the accepted poll indicates that there are more than 35% undecided voters.
+The Partners reserve the right, in their sole discretion, to broaden or change the criteria if the accepted poll indicates that there are more than 35% undecided voters without regard to margin of error.
 Such poll shall be conducted and completed between 10 and 60 days before the primary election day.
-If a poll shows that 35% of registered voters are undecided, candidates may be invited if they receive at least 10% (including the full benefit of a 4% +/- margin of error based on a sample size of 600 to 650 among all likely voters who will participate in the general election as determined by a poll conducted by Mason-Dixon Polling & Research).
-The Partners will include all candidates who receive 10% or more support if they select to invoke this option.
+If a poll shows that 35% of registered voters are undecided, candidates may be invited if they receive at least 10% (including the full benefit of a 4% +/- margin of error based on a sample size of 600 to 650) among all likely voters who will participate in the general election as determined by a poll conducted by Mason-Dixon Polling & Research or other such independent poll as to be determined exclusively by the partners.
+The Partners will include all candidates who receive at least 10% support if they select to invoke this option.

 - The candidate must agree to abide by all rules concerning the conduct of the debate.